easy-designs/easy_cloudinary.ee_addon/README.md

 Easy Cloudinary for ExpressionEngine
 ====================================

-ExpressionEngine Plugin to automate use of the Cloudinary
+ExpressionEngine Plugin to automate use of the Cloudinary.

 Setting it up
 -------------